dplefevre/marine-mammals-classification/README.md

 # Audio preprocessing:

+* Audio must be converted to wav format for parsers and audio concat to work properly.

 Once we have our training dataset we will proceed to Pre-process our audio to MFCCs.
 Here, we will take a MFCCs every 3 seconds of each audio track in each class.
 The audio is down sampled to 22050 and mono.
 We will walk through the training data set directories applying pre-processing to each class.
 The pre-processing python file will export our MFCCs, Labels and mappings for each class into a json file.